albexl/portfolio-api/README.md

 # portfolio-api

 Simple API made with Django.
-Useful for learning the basics of Django framework.
+Useful for learning the basics of the `Django` framework.